 RM_CLUSTER_GEN_ID | General cluster event extension point |

-Typical OLTP transaction (5 DML statements) WAL volume comparison: PG native ~230 B / tx, pgrac ~1,280–1,300 B / tx (5.5×).
-The increment comes mainly from ITL write records (~54 B × 5) and undo write records (~112 B × 5); header overhead (+8 B / record) is a small fraction.
-On NVMe Tier 1 deployments, OLTP TPS impact is < 5%.
+Typical OLTP transaction (5 DML statements) WAL volume projection (WAL design doc §9.3): PG native ~230 B / tx, pgrac design target ~1,280–1,300 B / tx (5.5×).
+The increment comes mainly from ITL write records (~54 B × 5) and undo write records (~112 B × 5); header overhead is a small fraction.
+This is a design-goal projection, not measured data.
+Stage 1's current measurement (spec-1.23 pgbench TPC-B baseline, 27 combos) shows that the cluster-ON path produces a -12% TPS overhead at scale=100 c8; candidate RCA is spec-1.17 BOC tick + spec-1.16 commit hot path + spec-1.18 xl_scn write, with optimization deferred to Stage 6 perf hardening.

 Every ITL (Interested Transaction List) slot write, cleanout, and commit_scn writeback must produce a corresponding WAL record, enabling recovery to precisely reconstruct the per-block transaction state: